HarmMunk/CUDAInstallation/README.md

 ### Problems

-And then I got his error messages:
+And then I got these error messages:

 `E external/local_xla/xla/stream_executor/cuda/cuda_dnn.cc:9261] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered`

 `E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:607] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered`

 `E external/local_xla/xla/stream_executor/cuda/cuda_blas.cc:1515] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered`

+One solution I will try is to run TensorFlow from in a Docker container.
+For this, the KVM virtual machine must be installed.